 The Medici family has often been associated with the Vatican’s history, leaving many people uncertain about the extent of their influence over the Catholic Church.

-This article will help you understand what happened and reveal the actual connection between the Medici family and the Vatican.
+This article will help you understand what happened and reveal the connection between the Medici family and the Vatican.

-Members like Leo X and Clement VII played a significant role in shaping both religious and political decisions.
+Members like Leo X and Clement VII played a significant role in shaping religious and political decisions.
 Yet, they still operated within the larger framework of the Catholic Church, rather than as absolute rulers.

 Their time in power reveals how families and faith could mix in Renaissance Italy.